nicolashahn/nicolashahn.github.io/_drafts/set-solver.md

 ![diffimg]({{site.url}}/images/set-solver/purple-triple-solid-diamond.jpg?style=centered)

-We set `n = 2` to condense all the different purple hues into one value (the beige-ish tone being replaced with white and the increase in purple saturation is an artifact of the original intention of Noteshrink):
+We set `n = 2` to condense all the different purple hues into one value (the beige tone being replaced with white and the increase in purple saturation are artifacts of the original intention of Noteshrink):

 ![diffimg]({{site.url}}/images/set-solver/noteshrink.png?style=centered)